cserkaran/CatOwners/README.md

     - Make sure PetOwners.UI is set as startup project.
     - Press F5.
 Console window will appear with the required output.

-# Steps to run Tests
+# Steps to Run the Tests
     - Open Test Explorer and build solution.
 6 Unit tests will be listed.
     - Run the same from Test Explorer.
 All are passing.